lllyyybbb/gardensong/README.md

 A sensor + adafruit feather huzzah at the plants, a Raspberry Pi inside running a Markov chain.
 A new poem is generated and published on the hour.

+Assisted by Claude Code and the Adafruit docs.